numspot/terraform-provider-numspot/docs/resources/vm.md

 - `client_token` (String) A unique identifier which enables you to manage the idempotency.
 - `deletion_protection` (Boolean) If true, you cannot delete the VM unless you change this parameter back to false.
+- `initiated_shutdown_behavior` (String) The VM behavior when you stop it.
+If set to `stop`, the VM stops.
+If set to `restart`, the VM stops then automatically restarts.
+If set to `terminate`, the VM stops and is deleted.
 - `keypair_name` (String) The name of the keypair.
-- `max_vms_count` (Number) The maximum number of VMs you want to create.
-If all the VMs cannot be created, the largest possible number of VMs above MinVmsCount is created.
-- `min_vms_count` (Number) The minimum number of VMs you want to create.
-If this number of VMs cannot be created, no VMs are created.
 - `nested_virtualization` (Boolean) (dedicated tenancy only) If true, nested virtualization is enabled.
 If false, it is disabled.
 - `placement` (Attributes) Information about the placement of the VM. (see [below for nested schema](#nestedatt--placement))
 - `private_ips` (List of String) One or more private IPs of the VM.